MeerMusik/LinuxScripts/README.md

 ## List of Scripts
 ### AKKomPolTool / Pirates-Little-Helper - (WIP NAME.
 PLACEHOLDER)
-The Links to the Files have been removed while the Tool will be rewritten from Scratch with another Framework.
+The Links to the Files have been removed while the Tool will be rewritten from Scratch in another Framework.

-The old Source Code based on the Qt Framework will not be published: It is discontinued and in 'Recycle Mode'.
+The old Source Code, based on the Qt Framework, will not be published: It is discontinued and in 'Recycle Mode'.

 Info:
 1. My personal Website (German): https://oliverniebuhr.de